 There are two types depending on the chassis.
-In both cases make sure that the holes in the brake lever guard/bracket (25) and the lever guard stays (26) can accept 0.31mm wire and remove from the fret.
+In both cases make sure that the holes in the brake lever guard/bracket (25) and the lever guard stays (26) or the GWR type on B.23 (30) can accept 0.31mm wire and remove from the fret.
+Note that on B.23 the stay is etched as part of the lever guard.
+I should have done them all like this in the first place!